Refefer/propagon/README.md

 [1] Perozzi, Bryan, Rami Al-Rfou, and Steven Skiena.
 "Deepwalk: Online learning of social representations."
 Proceedings of the 20th ACM SIGKDD international conference on Knowledge discovery and data mining.
 2014.

+#### Euclidean Embedding

+This is an interesting approach to learning graph representations.
+It first takes a sample of nodes which have high connectivity (e.g. degrees), called landmarks, and performs shortest distance computation from each landmark to every other node in the graph.
+It then performs a global optimization where it embeds those landmarks into a lower dimensional eucldiean space, attempting to preserve the shortest path distances between each of the landmarks.
+Once the landmarks have been embedded into the euclidean space, every other vertex in the graph is embedded into the euclidean space, using those embedded landmarks to guide optimization.

+Unlike other graph embedding techniques, this approach starts by capturing global structure and attempts to construct the space via the triangle inequality.
+This results in embeddings which tend to have worse homophily than neighbor/adjacency based approaches (e.g. GCNs, Word2vec, spectral clustering, etc.) but with much stronger global geometry.

+We replace the Downhill Simplex optimizer for a custom Differential Evolution optimizer which empirically and significantly outperforms the previous for the same function calls.

+[1] Zhao, Xiaohan, et al. "Orion: shortest path estimation for large social graphs." networks 1 (2010): 5.

 ### Clustering

 Given a graph, attempt to cluster nodes into different groups.
 Currently, it only supports disjoint clusters.

 #### LPA

-Classice Label Propagation Algorithm.
+Classic Label Propagation Algorithm.
 Uses an unweighted, undirected graph to compute clusters of nodes.
 Due to randomization, the results are stochastic and can change between runs.

 Outputs the cluster number per node.
 Nodes with the same cluster number belong to the same cluster.